$\mu$LO: Compute-Efficient Meta-Generalization of Learned Optimizers: Introduction

 \section{Introduction}

-Deep learning~\citep{Goodfellow} has enabled a great number of breakthroughs~\citep{brown2020language, videoworldsimulators2024, clip, flamingo,segment_anything,stablediffusion,dinov2}.
-Its success can, in part, be attributed to its ability to learn effective representations for downstream tasks.
-Notably, this resulted in the abandonment of a number of heuristics (e.g., hand-designed features in computer vision~\citep{hog,sift}) in favor of end-to-end learned features.
-However, one aspect of the modern deep-learning pipeline remains hand-designed: gradient-based optimizers.
-While popular optimizers such as Adam or SGD provably converge to a local minimum in non-convex settings~\citep{kingma2017adam,li2023convergence,Robbins1951ASA}, there is no reason to expect these hand-designed optimizers reach the global optimum at the optimal rate for a given problem.
-Given the lack of guaranteed optimality and the clear strength of data-driven methods, it is natural to turn towards data-driven solutions for improving the optimization of neural networks.
+While deep learning (DL) has largely replaced hand-designed algorithms, one crucial component of DL training remains hand-crafted: gradient-based optimizers.
+While popular optimizers such as Adam or SGD provably converge to a local minimum in non-convex settings~\citep{kingma2017adam,li2023convergence,Robbins1951ASA}, the existing literature provides no evidence that these optimizers converge to the global optimum at the optimal rate.
+With the lack of theory certifying the optimality of existing optimizers and the clear strength of data-driven methods, it is natural to turn towards data-driven solutions for improving the optimization of neural networks.